M : Sound and Vibration Terms, Definitions, Units, Measurements ...

 Measurement Time Interval (Tm) is the total time over which measurements are taken, ideally the duration of a measurement should always be stated.

-● Note : in the case of torsional mechanical impedance, the words
+Note : in the case of torsional mechanical impedance, the words force and velocity are replaced by torque and angular velocity.

 Medium (plural media) the intervening material, structure or object through which sound and vibration waves are transmitted.